Japanese language education in India

 Japanese language education in India has experienced a boom in the early 21st century, helping it to begin to catch up with foreign languages more traditionally popular among Indians, such as French and German.
 A 2006 survey by the Japan Foundation showed 369 teachers teaching 11,011 students at 106 different institutions; the number of students nearly doubled since the 2005 survey.
+As of 2024, according to the Japan Foundation, 52,946 people were learning Japanese in India.

 History

 Origins

 The earliest Japanese language courses in India were established in the 1950s; the Ministry of Defence began offering a course through their affiliated School of foreign languages, Lodhi Road, New Delhi in 1954, Visva-Bharati (Santiniketan) established a Japanese department in 1954 which made it the first university in India to introduce Japanese language courses.
 Bhartiya Vidya Bhawan, J N Academy of Languages, New Delhi started Japanese courses in the year 1958.
 While the Japan-India Cooperation Association in Mumbai set up a Japanese class in 1958.
 The University of Delhi established their Japan Studies Centre in 1969, the University of Pune established a course in the language in 1977, and New Delhi's Jawaharlal Nehru University began to offer a doctorate in the language beginning in 1982.
 However, the language did not enjoy much popularity until the late 1990s.
 The growth of interest in the Japanese language took place in a short time, in spite of government inaction from both the Japanese and Indian side.
 The Japanese government-funded Japan Foundation, an organisation for the promotion of Japanese culture, opened an office in New Delhi in 1993, its first on the Indian subcontinent; however, its budget constituted only 2% of the Foundation's global expenditures, as compared to 15.1% for East Asia and 20.4% for Southeast Asia.
 Then-Finance Minister of India Manmohan Singh suggested as early as 1997 that India needed 10,000 of its citizens to be fluent in Japanese; however, little concrete action was taken to achieve this goal.